 Abstract

-Groundnut(Arachis hypogaea)is an important oil seed crop in India cultivated in an area of 6.7 million hectares with a production of 7.0 million tonnes annually.
+Groundnut (Arachis hypogaea) is an important oil seed crop in India cultivated in an area of 6.7 million hectares with a production of 7.0 million tonnes annually.
 The crop can be grown successfully in areas receiving the rainfall ranging from 600 to 1250 mm.
 Present practice of manual harvesting and threshing consumes huge amount of labour to a magnitude of about 175 to 200 women h ha-1.
-It is very tedious and time consuming operation and is being adoptable for small scale farming.
-Since it is a labour intensive operation, scarcity of labour is often experienced during the peak harvesting season.
-Several efficient independent machines are available for harvesting and threshing separately by manual feeding, but collecting harvested crop and feeding in to thresher is again a labour intensive operation.
+It is very tedious and time-consuming operation and is being adoptable for small scale farming.
+Since it is a labour-intensive operation, scarcity of labour is often experienced during the peak harvesting season.
+Several efficient independent machines are available for harvesting and threshing separately by manual feeding but collecting harvested crop and feeding into thresher is again a labour-intensive operation.
 Moreover, the harvesting requires maximum energy and combining may not be feasible with commonly available tractor.
 Hence the combine was developed by designing collecting, conveying and threshing systems for harvested groundnut crop.
 The effective field capacity was 0.122 ha h-1 with an average fuel consumption of about 4.67 lt h-1.
 It was also observed that output capacity of the thresher was 21.66kg h-1 and the broken pod loss was 0.15 kg h-1.
 The threshing capacity was 83.58% and the cleaning efficiency was 81.68%.

 Keywords: Groundnut harvesting, threshing, field efficiency, cleaning efficiency and threshing efficiency